istio/istio/README.md

 ## Install Security

-Security should be installed in istio-system, since it needs access to the root CA.
+Security should be installed in `istio-system`, since it needs access to the root CA.
-For upgrades from the official installer, it is recommended to install the security component in istio-system, install the other components in different namespaces, migrate all workloads - and at the end uninstall the official installer, and lock down istio-system.
+For upgrades from the official installer, it is recommended to install the security component in `istio-system`, install the other components in different namespaces, migrate all workloads - and at the end uninstall the official installer, and lock down istio-system.

-This is currently required if any MTLS is used.
+This is currently required if any mTLS is used.
 In future other Spifee implementations can be used, and it is possible to use other tools that create the expected certificates for Istio.

 ```bash
 iop istio-system citadel $IBASE/security/citadel
 ```

-**Important options**: the 'dnsCerts' list allows associating DNS certs with specific service accounts.
+**Important options**: the `dnsCerts` list allows associating DNS certs with specific service accounts.
 This should be used if you plan to use Galley or Sidecar injector in different namespaces.
-By default it supports "istio-control", "istio-master" namespaces used in the examples.
+By default it supports `istio-control`, `istio-master` namespaces used in the examples.

-Access to the security namespace and istio-system should be highly restricted.
+Access to the security namespace and `istio-system` should be highly restricted.

 ## Install Istio-CNI